 Lead Belly’s Black Betty

 In 1975, a group called The Starstruck Band released a single recording of “Black Betty.”
-The band featured Bill Bartlett, David Fleeman, David Goldflies and Tom Kurtz.
+The band featured Bill Bartlett, David Fleeman, David Goldflies, and Tom Kurtz.
 The Starstruck band version of Black Betty was the predecessor to Ram Jam’s version.
 In actuality, it is the same version but it was heavily edited by record producers and utilized.
 Ram Jam was, in essence, a band of musicians formed around Bill Bartlett who had left the Starstruck Band.

 Starstruck’s version of Black Betty 1975

-Ram Jam’s recording of the song “Black Betty featured, Bill Bartlett on guitar, and vocals, Myke Scavone on vocals Howie Blauvelt on bass and Peter Charles on drums.
+Ram Jam’s recording of the song “Black Betty featured, Bill Bartlett on guitar, and vocals, Myke Scavone on vocals Howie Blauvelt on bass, and Peter Charles on drums.

 The Ram Jam version of “Black Betty,” reached the number 18 spot on the US Billboard Hot 100 charts in 1977.
-It was even more successful in the U.K as it peaked at number 8.
+It was even more successful in the UK as it peaked at number 8.
 The Ram Jam version has become the definitive version in classic rock history.
 It is the version that has been utilized in film, television, and every classic rock compilation that has been released over the past thirty-five years.

-It’s one of those songs that have always been hard to classify what genre of rock music it falls into.
+It’s one of those songs that has always been hard to classify what genre of rock music it falls into.
 There is a southern feel to the guitar solo and even the riff has a sort of Lynyrd Skynyrd groove to it.
 The song also defines some of the styles of bands like Mountain and Bad Company.
-Regardless of genre, it stands as one of the most famous rock songs of the decade of the 1970’s.
+Regardless of genre, it stands as one of the most famous rock songs of the decade of the 1970s.

 Ram Jam’s Black Betty